noiseprotocol/noise_spec/noise.md

   * **`rs`**: The remote party's static public key
   * **`re`**: The remote party's ephemeral public key

-A `HandshakeState` also has the following variables:
+A `HandshakeState` also has a variable to track the remaining portion of the handshake pattern:

   * **`message_patterns`**: A sequence of message patterns.
 Each message pattern is a sequence of tokens from the set `("s", "e", "dhee", "dhes",